 The HafenCity project

-A new downtown is growing: HafenCity – currently Europe’s largest inner-city development project – is a blueprint for the development of a European city on the waterfront
+Hamburg is growing here: HafenCity – currently Europe’s largest inner-city development project – is a blueprint for the development of a European city on the waterfront

 Almost half of the construction volume foreseen in the Masterplan is completed, under construction, or secured by property sales and binding building contracts (© Fotofrizz; Illustration: Michael Korol) Start slideshow

 The task in hand is to define a new downtown in both urban planning and architectural terms.
 More than 2.32 million sqm gross floor area (GFA) will be built.
-HafenCity consists almost wholly of new buildings, since not many old ones were retained or worth preserving, as the site of HafenCity was largely occupied by single-story sheds.
-This is still the case in eastern HafenCity.
+HafenCity consists almost wholly of new buildings, since not many old ones can be retained or are worth preserving, as the site of HafenCity was largely occupied by single-story sheds.
+This is still the case in Oberhafen neighborhood.
 A total 6,000 residential units for 12,000 residents are being built, as well as business premises offering in excess of 45,000 job opportunities, plus restaurants and bars, cultural and leisure amenities, retail facilities, parks, plazas and promenades.

 The urban planning and architectural reinterpretation of the place centers on established structures.
-Its milieu is informed by the Speicherstadt, port structures and a few existing buildings, as well as the widespread use of red clinker brick.
+Its milieu is informed by the Speicherstadt, port structures and a few existing buildings, as well as the widespread use of red clinker brick opposite the Speicherstadt and in the center of HafenCity.